Broderick Thomas

-Broderick Lee Thomas (born February 20, 1967) is a former American football linebacker who played in the National Football League (NFL) for the Tampa Bay Buccaneers, the Detroit Lions, the Minnesota Vikings, and the Dallas Cowboys.
-He played college football for the University of Nebraska.
+Broderick Lee Thomas (born February 20, 1967) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Tampa Bay Buccaneers, Detroit Lions, Minnesota Vikings, and Dallas Cowboys.
+He played college football for the Nebraska Cornhuskers, earning unanimous All-American honors in 1988.

-Early years
+Early life

 Thomas was born in Houston, Texas.
 He graduated from Madison High School in Houston in 1985.
 He played as a defensive end.
 As a senior, he received All-American, All-state and Area defensive player-of-the-year (by the Houston Post) honors.

 College career

-Thomas accepted a football scholarship from the University of Nebraska.
+Thomas accepted a football scholarship from the University of Nebraska–Lincoln.
 Although he had never played linebacker before, he was converted into an outside linebacker, which was one of his conditions for coming to Nebraska.

 He played eight games as a true freshman, registering 13 tackles (8 solo) and 2 sacks.
 The next year, he became a starter and was a part of the second nationally ranked defense, recording 58 tackles (third on the team), 4 sacks, a single-season record of 6 fumble recoveries and a single-game record of 3 sacks against Colorado.

 As a junior, he played at linebacker and defensive end, collecting 73 tackles, 6.5 sacks (fifth in the Big Eight), 3 passes defensed, 2 forced fumbles, 2 fumble recoveries and one interception.

 As a senior, he registered 98 tackles, 10 sacks, 35 quarterback pressures, 6 passes defensed, while helping his team win the Big Eight championship and earn an Orange Bowl invitation for the first time in five years.
 He called himself "Sandman", because he "put running backs to sleep".

 He is considered to be one of the greatest defensive players in the history of Nebraska football and was also named to the Nebraska All-Century team.